Singapur: Entorn econòmic

 The tax deduction for medical expenses is limited to 1% of total payroll, unless the employer provides for certain portable medical insurance or benefit schemes (in such cases, the limit goes up to 2% of total payroll).

 Donations are deductible only if they are made in cash or another prescribed form and to an approved recipient.
 The deduction allowed for qualifying donations is generally 250% of the value of the donation.
+Companies whose employees are assigned to volunteer and provide services to approved charitable institutions from 1 July 2016 to 31 December 2026 are allowed to deduct 250% of the wages and incidental expenses incurred.

 Tax losses can be carried forward indefinitely, provided that the company passes the shareholding test (i.e. shareholdings in the company have not changed beyond 50% of the total number of issued shares).
 Tax losses and tax depreciation can be carried back up to one year, capped at SGD 100,000 and subject to the shareholding test.
-For FY2020, current year losses and tax depreciation of up to SGD 100,000 may be carried back for up to three preceding years of assessment.

 Various tax exemptions and incentive schemes exist to encourage investment and trading in the country.
 For an extensive list, visit the website of the Inland Revenue Authority.